As of June 1, 2020, Frans Hals may receive visitors again. He takes measures to ensure that your visit runs safely and pleasantly.

 At both locations we have a (limited) number of wheelchairs available for use.
 If you want to reserve one, please call: +31 (0)23-5115775.

 Visitors who are unable to move around the museum independently may bring a companion to assist them.
-The companion may enter the museum free of charge but must obtain a free ticket from the ticket desk.
+The companion may enter the museum free of charge but must obtain a free ticket online, which will be checked at the counter.
 We reserve the right to require companions to present a companion pass upon request.

 Blind and visually impaired visitors